 UK Reports New Ship Attack in Gulf of Aden

-The unnamed ship was attacked 50 nautical miles southeast of Aden at about 1:15 PM UTC on Friday.
+The unnamed ship's master reported an explosion close to the vessel 50 nautical miles south-east of Aden at about 4:18 AM UTC on Thursday.
 Image Credit: UKMTO

 A new attack on a commercial ship has been reported in the Gulf of Aden, according to a British government agency monitoring maritime security in the region.

-The unnamed ship was attacked 50 nautical miles southeast of Aden at about 1:15 PM UTC on Friday, the UK Maritime Trade Operations agency said in a social media post.
+The unnamed ship's master reported an explosion close to the vessel 50 nautical miles south-east of Aden at about 4:18 AM UTC on Thursday, the UK Maritime Trade Operations agency said in a social media post.

-"Vessels are advised to transit with caution and report any suspicious activity to UKMTO."
+"The vessel has sustained no damage and the crew are reported safe," the agency said.

-Commercial ships operating near Yemen have been coming under attack from the country's Houthi movement over the past three months in a response to the conflict in Gaza.
+Commercial ships operating near Yemen have been coming under attack from the country's Houthi movement over the past four months in a response to the conflict in Gaza.

 Several leading shipping companies are now avoiding the region altogether, taking longer routes around Africa rather than using the Suez Canal.
 This is likely to deliver a significant boost to bunker demand and freight markets while the current situation continues.